fulig/TinyFPGA_FFT/README.md

 ## Description

-Implementation of an FFT into verrilog.
+Implementation of a FFT in Verrilog.
 Written for my bachelor thesis.
+The FFT is built from scratch, so first the arithmetic functions like add/sub and mult were implemented.
+Based on that, a twiddle multiplier and a butterfly processor has been realised.

 - the folder `8FFT` contains a implementation of the full signalflow-chart of an 8 point FFT.